Why Your Vet Practice Needs a Network Checkup

 Why Upgrade to Managed WiFi?

-By upgrading to a managed system (like Ubiquiti UniFi), you gain more than just security.
+By upgrading to a managed system (like Ubiquiti UniFi, see our Managed IT Support), you gain more than just security.
 You get Roaming.
 In a typical practice with thick walls and lead-lined X-ray rooms, signals drop as you walk around.
 With a managed system, your laptop seamlessly hops from one access point to the next as you move from consult room to theatre, without dropping the connection to your PMS.

 Real Performance Stats